Luiz-Alcantara/Neural-Pixel/README.md

 ## Running on Linux

-Download the Linux bundle in the releases tab, extract it and run the "neural_pixel" binary.
+Download the Linux bundle in the releases tab, extract it and run the "run_neural_pixel" file.
 If you want to see errors and details, start the application from a terminal and enable the "Terminal Verbose" option in "Extra Opts."

 ## Windows Requirements